Michael Foot: Backbenches and retirement

 Foot took a back seat in Labour politics following 1983 and retired from the House of Commons at the 1992 general election, when Labour lost to the Conservative Party (led by John Major) for the fourth election in succession, but remained politically active.
 From 1987 to 1992, he was the oldest sitting British MP (preceding former Prime Minister Edward Heath).
-He defended Salman Rushdie, after Ayatollah Khomeini advocated killing the novelist in a fatwā, and took a strongly pro-interventionist position against Serbia and Montenegro during the Yugoslav Wars, supporting NATO forces whilst citing defence of civilian populations in Croatia and Bosnia.
+He defended Salman Rushdie, after Ayatollah Khomeini advocated killing the novelist in a fatwa, and took a strongly pro-interventionist position against Serbia and Montenegro during the Yugoslav Wars, supporting NATO forces whilst citing defence of civilian populations in Croatia and Bosnia.
 In addition, he was among the Patrons of the British-Croatian Society.
 The Guardians political editor Michael White criticised Foot's "overgenerous" support for Croatian President Franjo Tuđman.

 Foot remained a high-profile member of the Campaign for Nuclear Disarmament (CND).
 He wrote several books, including highly regarded biographies of Aneurin Bevan and H. G. Wells, and was a vice-president of the H. G. Wells Society.

 Foot was an Honorary Associate of the National Secular Society and a Distinguished Supporter of the British Humanist Association.
 In 1988, he was elected a Fellow of the Royal Society of Literature.

 In a poll of Labour Party activists in 2008, he was voted the worst post-war Labour Party leader.